chanakya1310/aws-sam-xgb-pipeline/README.md

 # XGBoost-Pipeline

-A basic ML pipeline made using the AWS Serverless Application Model.
+A simple ML pipeline made using the AWS Serverless Application Model that uploads the dataset on the local machine to a S3 bucket using a Lambda Function.
+Once the data is uploaded, a SageMaker Training Job is initiated.
+As soon as the job is completed, the model artifacts are again stored in the S3 bucket.
+The whole pipeline has been defined using AWS StepFunction.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.